fbpx

 Frequently Asked Questions

-Is Selling On Shopify Profitable?
+Is Selling on Shopify Profitable?

 How profitable your Shopify store ends up being depends on a lot of different factors.
 Most merchants who sell on Shopify couple their work with extensive social media marketing, or they already have a base of customers that they’ve cultivated in real life.
 Some Shopify stores have become very profitable ventures.

-What Alternatives Are There To Shopify?
+What Alternatives Are There to Shopify?

 Aside from WordPress, there are a few different options you can go for.
 There is Wix, which is best suited for smaller businesses, and Squarespace which can be used to make much larger websites with intricate designs.

-How Long Does It Take To Get Good At Using WordPress?
+How Long Does It Take To Get Good at Using WordPress?

 You can consider WordPress as a platform that is easy to learn the basics and difficult to master.
 You can learn the basics of WordPress in a few weeks.
 However, if you want to get a full understanding of the more complex options you’ll have, this can take a lot longer, and requires knowledge of CSS and HTML coding.